Updated January 2021

 The best advice here is to give vaping a try before you commit to a big purchase.
 If you have a friend or family member who vapes, ask to try their e-cig out and see what you think.
 Sometimes it takes a while to get into vaping, but this should give you an idea of whether or not it’s for you.

 It’s up to you how much you want to spend, and even though we’d recommend focusing more on getting the right e-cig for your needs, make sure you don’t put too big a dent in your bank balance.

-You can get some excellent e-cigarettes quite cheaply, so spending a week’s smoking budget isn’t strictly needed.
-There are also some good tips on saving as much as possible when you vape here, but they’re not all well-suited to beginners.
+You can get some excellent vape kits quite cheaply, so spending a week’s smoking budget isn’t needed.

 How Important is Ease of Use?